A complex function assigns a complex number to each complex number in a domain . Same idea as a real function, but everything happens in rather than .

 Examples

 .
 Rectangular form: , so , .
 Polar form is cleaner: if then .
-The function squares the modulus and doubles the argument.
+Squares the modulus, doubles the argument.
 A circle of radius in the -plane maps to a circle of radius in the -plane, traversed twice.
 The upper half-plane maps to the full plane minus the non-negative real axis.

 . , .
 Polar: .
 Reflection across the real axis.
-Continuous everywhere — but, remarkably, complex differentiable nowhere.
+Continuous everywhere, but complex differentiable nowhere.
 See Complex conjugate for why.

 . , .
 Modulus depends only on real part; argument depends only on imaginary part.
 A vertical line maps to a circle ; a horizontal line maps to a ray from the origin at angle .
 The map is conformal (preserves angles) wherever the derivative is nonzero.
 See Complex exponential.